TREE-G: Decision Trees Contesting Graph Neural Networks: Abstract

 \section{Abstract}

 When dealing with tabular data, models based on decision trees are a popular choice due to their high accuracy on these data types, their ease of application, and explainability properties.
 However, when it comes to graph-structured data, it is not clear how to apply them effectively, in a way that incorporates the topological information with the tabular data available on the vertices of the graph.
-To address this challenge, we introduce \AlgoName (\acronym).
-Rather than only using the pre-defined given features in the data, \acronym acts on \textit{dynamic features}, which are computed as the graph traverses the tree.
-These dynamic features combine the vertex features with the topological information, as well as the cumulative information learned by the tree.
-Therefore, the features adapt to the predictive task and the graph in hand.
-We analyze the theoretical properties of \acronym and demonstrate its benefits empirically on multiple graph and node prediction benchmarks.
-In these experiments, \acronym consistently outperformed other tree-based models and often outperformed other graph-learning algorithms such as Graph Neural Networks (GNNs) and Graph Kernels, sometimes by large margins.
-Finally, we also provide an explainability mechanism for \acronym, and demonstrate that it can provide informative and intuitive explanations.
+To address this challenge, we introduce \acronym. \acronym modifies standard decision trees, by introducing a novel split function that is specialized for graph data.
+Not only does this split function incorporate the node features and the topological information, but it also uses a novel pointer mechanism that allows split nodes to use information computed in previous splits.
+Therefore, the split function adapts to the predictive task and the graph at hand.
+We analyze the theoretical properties of \acronym and demonstrate its benefits empirically on multiple graph and vertex prediction benchmarks.
+In these experiments, \acronym consistently outperforms other tree-based models and often outperforms other graph-learning algorithms such as Graph Neural Networks and Graph Kernels, sometimes by large margins.
+Moreover, \acronym{}s models and their predictions can be explained and visualized.